Prem-ium/BingRewards/README.md

 `BROWSER` = `chrome`, `edge`, or `firefox` -- Browser you'd like to use the bot with.
 In experimental mode. `HANDLE_DRIVER` must be set to True to use.
 Defaults to `chrome`.

+`HEADLESS` = True or False-- Whether the program should run headless or not.
+Defaults to False.

 `APPRISE_ALERTS` = Notifications and Alerts.
 See .env example for more details

 `KEEP_ALIVE` = True or False-- whether you wish to use Flask Threading or not.